Best SSD Under $100

 Best High-Performance SSD

 If you absolutely have to have the fastest mass-market SSD around, Samsung's 960 Pro fits the bill.
 Available in capacities up to 2TB, this PCIe drive recorded blazing fast sequential reads of 2,517 MBps and writes of 2,066 MBps, far surpassing the less-expensive 960 EVO.
 Samsung 960 Pro Review

 Replacing your laptop's hard drive with a solid state drive, or SSD, can triple or quadruple your storage performance, allowing you to boot, open apps or multitask much more quickly.
 Below, you'll find our top picks, based on the in-depth testing performed by sister sites AnandTech and Tom's Hardware.
-Our favorite SSD for the money right now is the Samsung 850 EVO ($74.99), but we have other recommendations for higher performance or different form factors.
+Our favorite SSD for the money right now is the Crucial MX300 ($99.99), but we have other recommendations for higher performance or different form factors.

 Before You Buy